fstab50/stslib/docs/markdown/s3-use-case-example.md

 ***
-# S3 Use Case:  Accessing S3 using stsAval credentials
+# S3 Use Case:  Accessing S3 using stslib credentials
 ***

 * Jenkins IAM user used to assume roles